Why the Parsi community is divided over special prayers for the Ram temple

 Others said including a Hindu deity’s name in a “Khushali nu Jashn” prayer was against Zoroastrian culture.

-Pune-based Lawyer Persis Sidhwa said she found it “extremely problematic for a high priest to attend the temple inauguration”.
+Pune-based lawyer Persis Sidhwa said she found it “extremely problematic for a high priest to attend the temple inauguration”.
 “The Udwada fire temple is one of the most sacred temples for our community and its high priest attended the Ram temple inauguration,” she said.
 “As a minority community, Parsis should be mindful of the political landscape in India before making such a statement.”

 The Supreme Court judgement, she pointed out, also “acknowledged the presence of a mosque where the temple now stands, whatever the final judgement may be.”
 She added: “We should be mindful about the minority community.”